There are various opinions from thought leaders when it comes to whether startups should invest in SEO efforts.

 This is the last best SEO practice for startups.
 And one of the most essential ones that startups often miss out on.

 Analytics.
-As the business world is evolving with technology advancement, decisions are made based on information gathered from valuable data.
-Data-oriented decisions are effective and allow organizations to understand more about their customer’s behavior.
+As the business world is evolving with technological advancement, decisions are made based on information gathered from valuable data.
+Data-oriented decisions are effective and allow organizations to understand more about their customer’s behaviour.